 Division of Humanities and Christian Thought

-The Division of Humanities and Christian Thought includes the Departments of Bible and Religion, Communication, English and Modern Languages, Ministry and Missions, and Philosophy.
+The Division of Humanities and Christian Thought includes the Departments of Christian Thought and Practice, Communication, English and Modern Languages, and Philosophy.

 Division of Social Sciences and Education